Convergence of normalized Betti numbers in nonpositive curvature

 Although almost all of the real work in this paper is done more generally, we start as follows.
 Let $X$ be an irreducible symmetric space of noncompact type.
 An \emph{$X$-manifold} is a complete Riemannian manifold whose universal cover is isometric to $X$.

 \begin{theorem} Suppose that $\dim(X)\neq 3$ and $(M_n)$ is a BS-convergent sequence of finite volume $X$-manifolds.
 Then for all $k$, the sequence $b_k(M_n)/\vol(M_n)$ converges. \end{theorem}

 Here, the only three-dimensional irreducible symmetric spaces of noncompact type are scales of $\BH^3$.
 In fact, the conclusion of Theorem \ref{mainsym} is false when $X=\BH^3$.
 As an example, let $K \subset S^3$ be a knot such that the complement $M = S^3 \setminus K$ admits a hyperbolic metric, e.g.\ the figure-8 knot.
 Using meridian--longitude coordinates, let $M_n$ be obtained by Dehn filling $M$ with slope $(1,n)$; then each $M_n$ is a homology $3$-sphere.
 The manifolds $M_n \to M$ geometrically, see \cite[Ch E.6]{Benedettilectures}, so the measures $\mu_{M_n}$ weakly converge to $\mu_M$ (c.f.\ \cite[Lemma 6.4]{bader2016homology}) and the volumes $\vol(M_n) \to \vol(M)$.
-However, $0=b_1(M_n) \not \to b_1(M) =1$, so the normalized Betti numbers of the sequence $M_1,M,M_2,M,\ldots$ do not converge.
+However, $b_1(M_n)=0$ while $b_1(M) =1$, so the normalized Betti numbers of the BS-convergent sequence $M_1,M,M_2,M,\ldots$ do not converge.
 See also Example~\ref{3dimex} for a similar counterexample in which volume goes to infinity.
 In fact, there is a real sense in which the \emph{only} counterexamples come from Dehn filling.
 See \S \ref{pncsec}.